apache/paimon/docs/content/migration/migration-from-hive.md

 Now, we can use flink generic catalog with Migrate Table Procedure and Migrate File Procedure to totally migrate a table from hive to paimon.

 * Migrate Table Procedure: Paimon table does not exist, use the procedure upgrade hive table to paimon table.
 Hive table will disappear after action done.
-* Migrate File Procedure:  Paimon table already exists, use the procedure to migrate files from hive table to paimon table. <font color="red"> Notice that, Hive table will also disappear after action done. </font>
+* Migrate File Procedure:  Paimon table already exists, use the procedure to migrate files from hive table to paimon table. **Notice that, Hive table will also disappear after action done.**

+<span style="color: red; "> **We highly recomment to back up hive table data before migrating, because migrating action is not atomic.
+If been interrupted while migrating, you may lose your data.** </span>

 ## Example for Migration